Canadian Science Policy Centre

 Speakers: Dr. Nadia Sabeh, Mark Lefsrud, Krin Mann

 Sustainably increasing the self-sufficiency of food production requires innovative approaches that can respond to both evolving global drivers and uniquely Canadian needs.
-The panel will discuss promising emerging technologies positioned to respond to these challenges, and explore potential new opportunities for Canadian-led innovation and investment.
-Central to this discussion will be the capacity for technology to address the socioeconomic factors that contribute to food insecurity and the practicalities of infrastructure in remote and Northern communities.
+The panel discussed promising emerging technologies positioned to respond to these challenges, and explored potential new opportunities for Canadian-led innovation and investment.
+Central to this discussion, it was highlighted, is the capacity for technology to address the socioeconomic factors that contribute to food insecurity and the practicalities of infrastructure in remote and Northern communities.

 Organized by: University of Regina